simp/pupmod-simp-oath/README.md

 ### What oath affects

-If configured to install pam_oath, will install the following packages
+If configured to install `pam_oath`, will install the following packages

  * `pam_oath`
     Will add `/usr/lib64/security/pam_oath.so`
  * `liboath`
- * `pam` (A dependency of pam_oath)
+ * `pam` (A dependency of `pam_oath`)

 Will manage files in `/etc/liboath`

-**WARNING:** While this module will not edit the pam stack, it will manage the users and keys _required_ for `pam_oath.so` module functionality.
-If the pam stack is modified to utilize this module, only users in `/etc/liboath/users.oath` or those who fall under an exclude will be able to authenticate.
+**WARNING:** While this module will not edit the PAM stack, it will manage the users and keys _required_ for `pam_oath.so` module functionality.
+If the PAM stack is modified to utilize this module, only users in `/etc/liboath/users.oath` or those who fall under an exclude will be able to authenticate.

 ### Beginning with oath